 Pain relief

-During the early stages of your induction, techniques such as mobilising, relaxation techniques and birth partner support can help you[.
-The ward also have birthing balls and baths.
-If you have a TENS machines now is the time to use it.
+During the early stages of your induction, techniques such as mobilising, relaxation techniques and birth partner support can help you.
+You may find comfort using a birthing ball or taking a warm bath.
+If you have a TENS machine, now is the time to use it.

 How long will induction take?